akirilov/serverbot/README.md

 ## Assumptions

 - Your server contains an 'RCON' role which will be used to restict who can control the server
-- Your minecraft server is installed in `/opt/minecraft`
 - You know how to create your own bot using the Discord developer webapp.
 It's pretty simple.
 The only permissions this bot should need are reading text channels (if you want to talk to it) and posting to them (if you want it to talk back), but since you'll be running your own bot, do whatever.
 Give it admin.
 Go crazy.